 Bringing Jobs to Saint Paul’s Eastside

 The Saint Paul Port Authority has a successful track record attracting and protecting jobs across the City of Saint Paul.
 In most cases, we focus on light industrial companies that are positioned for growth, pay living wages, and offer both employee benefits and room for advancement.
-With Hillcrest, our goal is to bring 1,000 new jobs to Saint Paul’s Eastside.
+At The Heights, our goal is to bring 1,000 new jobs to Saint Paul’s Greater Eastside.

 Jobs on the Eastside